In this product guide:

 One of the things we love about J&M’s ‘dual width’ system is that removing the insole creates enough space for a thick pair of woolen socks.
-Another use of the dual width insole is that a thicker orthotic can be inserted instead of the stock insole.
+The dual-width insole will also accommodate a thicker orthotic if necessary.

 One of the things that people love about Blundstones is their dual pull tab.
 Though a Blundstone features in our next section (winter boots), there’s a comfortable pull-on boot sold by Keen that happens to be comfortable, versatile, and waterproof.